Rye Language

 • First class everything

-All language constructs in Rye, from literals to functions and contexts, are treated as values.
+All language constructs in Rye, from literals, blocks, functions and contexts (scopes), are Rye values.

 • Everything a function